 How much is it? – Zhège duōshǎo qián? (這個多少錢?)

-If you however prefer to stick to safer options or you simply aren’t much of an adventurous eater, look out for these basic characters to make your eating experience easier.
+Those who prefer sticking to safer options or simply aren’t adventurous eaters, look out for these basic characters when ordering food.

 Beef – Niúròu (牛肉)